 Most head systems use a 3/4" intake seacock and thru-hull for seawater flushing, and a 1 1/2" seacock and thru-hull for overboard discharge.
 Bronze fittings are most common because of their strength and durability, followed by Marelon fittings for their nonconductive, noncorroding nature.
 For these reasons Marelon fittings are often used on metal boats.

-All types of sanitation hose will eventually fail (smell) if sewage is allowed to stand for extended periods of time.
+All types of sanitation hose will eventually smell if sewage is allowed to stand for extended periods of time.
 We recommend only smooth interior wall hose because corrugated types trap waste and restrict flow.
-Rigid PVC does not pass odors but is more difficult to route and does not connect directly to pumps and thru–hulls.
+Rigid PVC does not pass odors but is more difficult to route and does not connect directly to pumps and thru-hulls.
 Still, it's possible to plumb part of the system with rigid PVC, switching to hose where necessary.
 The best hose for containing odors is SeaLand OdorSafe Plus, followed by Shields Heavy Duty Vinyl Hose (#148) or Super Head Hose (#101).
 All of these hoses are resistant to odor permeation.

-Okay, using your limited supply of fresh water to flush the head seems a ridiculous waste, but electric heads from Jabsco and SeaLand use very little water–some models as little as a pint or two.
-And freshwater flushes greatly reduce bad odors in the system caused by all sorts of microorganisms dying and decaying in the bowl–plankton, krill, you'd be surprised!
+Using your limited supply of fresh water to flush the head seems like a ridiculous waste, but electric heads from Jabsco and SeaLand use very little water—some models as little as a pint or two.
+And freshwater flushes greatly reduce bad odors in the system caused by all sorts of microorganisms dying and decaying in the bowl—plankton, krill, you'd be surprised!

 A common cause of boat sinkings is from backflow created by siphons in the head and engine seawater intake hoses, and head discharge hose.
 Vented loops installed in the hose above the waterline prevent siphons from occurring and don't impede normal flow.
 They're usually mounted against a bulkhead.
 We sell both bronze and Marelon models.